top of page

 Our Story

 The spark that became Kincentric Leadership was born in August 2022 at a gathering of researchers, practitioners and activists dedicated to mitigate, navigate and understand the polycrisis.
-Through conversation, meditation and workshops amongst and with beech, bladderwrack and flint, a group of us found a resonance - a kinship - in our love for life, our openness to many forms of knowing and un-knowing, and our fascination with the mindblowing intricacies and intelligences of the more than human world.
+Through conversation, meditation and workshops amongst and with beech, bladderwrack and flint, a group of us found a resonance - a kinship - in our love for life, our openness to many forms of knowing and un-knowing, and our fascination with the mindblowing intricacies and intelligences of the more than human world. â€‹That resonance turned into the 2023 - 2025 Kincentric Leadership Through the Polycrisis project, led by Justine Huxley and Anna Kovasna - generously funded by the V. Kann Rasmussen Foundation and hosted by the Global Ecovillage Network.

 Our Inspirations & Teachers